hashicorp/packer/.github/CONTRIBUTING.md

 ## Setting up Go

-If you have never worked with Go before, you will have to install it's runtime in order to build packer.
+If you have never worked with Go before, you will have to install its runtime in order to build packer.

 1. [Install go](https://golang.org/doc/install#install)